-The evaluator shall test the decrypt functionality of XTS-AES using the same test as for encrypt, replacing plaintext values with ciphertext values and XTS-AES encrypt with XTS-AES decrypt.
+Component Testing Assurance Activities: The AES test should be followed in FCS_COP.1(f) Cryptographic Operation (AES Data Encryption/Decryption).
 This is addressed by CAVP testing.
 See Section 1.1 for a listing of CAVP algorithm certificates.
-2.1.26 CRYPTOGRAPHIC KEY DERIVATION (FDEAACPP20E:FCS_KDF_EXT.1) 2.1.26.1 FDEAAcPP20E:FCS_KDF_EXT.1.1 TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: The evaluator shall verify the TSS includes a description of the key derivation function and shall verify the key derivation uses an approved derivation mode and key expansion algorithm according to SP 800-108 and SP 800-132.
+2.1.23 CRYPTOGRAPHIC KEY DERIVATION (FDEAACPP20E:FCS_KDF_EXT.1) 2.1.23.1 FDEAAcPP20E:FCS_KDF_EXT.1.1 TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: The evaluator shall verify the TSS includes a description of the key derivation function and shall verify the key derivation uses an approved derivation mode and key expansion algorithm according to SP 800-108 and SP 800-132.

 KMD The evaluator shall examine the vendor's KMD to ensure that all keys used are derived using an approved method and a description of how and when the keys are derived.
-Section 6.1 of the ST states the TOE uses 800-132 PBKDF in counter mode using SHA-256 and 1000 iterations and a 256-bit salt to transform the operator's password into a key for wrapping/unwrapping.
-KMD - See TSS description for details.

-Component Guidance Assurance Activities: None Defined Component Testing Assurance Activities: None Defined 2.1.27 CRYPTOGRAPHIC KEY DERIVATION (FDEEECPP20E:FCS_KDF_EXT.1) 2.1.27.1 FDEEEcPP20E:FCS_KDF_EXT.1.1 TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined

-Testing Assurance Activities: None Defined Component TSS Assurance Activities: The evaluator shall verify the TSS includes a description of the key derivation function and shall verify the key derivation uses an approved derivation mode and key expansion algorithm according to SP 800-108 and SP 800-132.
+Section 6.1 of the TSS explains that the TOE uses 800-132 (PBKDFv2) using with HMAC-SHA-256 and a number of iterations and a 256-bit salt to transform the operator's password into a Derived Key for decrypting the encrypted DEKs.
+The number of iterations is determined by the specified number of milliseconds (2000 milliseconds) multiplied by the number of PBKDF operations per/second to achieve a delay specified by the administrator.
+KMD - See TSS description for details Component Guidance Assurance Activities: None Defined Component Testing Assurance Activities: None Defined 2.1.24 CRYPTOGRAPHIC KEY DERIVATION (FDEECPP20E:FCS_KDF_EXT.1) 2.1.24.1 FDEEEcPP20E:FCS_KDF_EXT.1.1 TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: The evaluator shall verify the TSS includes a description of the key derivation function and shall verify the key derivation uses an approved derivation mode and key expansion algorithm according to SP 800-108 and SP 800-132.
 KMD The evaluator shall examine the vendor's KMD to ensure that all keys used are derived using an approved method and a description of how and when the keys are derived.
-See the TSS description in FDEAAcPP20E FCS KDF EXT.1.
+See the description in FDEAAcPP20E:FCS KDF EXT.1.